adding insulation to an existing home

 the R-values of insulation previously installed in your home.

 Determining recommended R-values

-When you find out the R-values of your home insulation from a company such
+When you find out the R-values of your home insulation from the home builder

 or your own inspection, you can then use the U.S. Department of Energy's